 Click here to visit that post on Instagram

 Showing off their work can be as simple or complex as you like.
 Two of my favorite simple options are to just hang their work on a display in the hallway or to do a rotating presentation.
 Put students in pairs, have them present to each other, and then swap partners.
-It’s much lower stress than presenting in front of the whole class, and doesn’t take as much time!
+It’s much lower stress than presenting in front of the whole class and doesn’t take as much time.
+Celebrating the end of a Black History Month research project in Spanish class this way helps students feel proud of what they created without the pressure of a formal presentation.

 Download now!